Dear reader of ADxS.org, please excuse the disruption.

 • Wider open stimulus filter, e.g. for ADHD

 This could suggest that increased sensitivity is a consequence of early childhood stress, but does not prove it.
-If a corresponding genetic disposition is necessary or frequent in order to develop a mental disorder as a result of early childhood stress, the symptoms could also have been present before the stress injury.
+If a corresponding gene disposition is necessary or frequent in order to develop a mental Disorder as a result of early childhood stress, the symptoms could also have been present before the stress injury.
 It is obvious that symptoms are not accepted as an element of a disorder, but as a character trait, as long as no other disruptive behavior occurs.

 1.2.3.
 Parallel causes possible